johnnovak/johnnovak.site/blog/content/posts/the-beginning.md

-is to write about things that are new to me, so trying to keep the amount of misinformation I'm unwillingly (but inevitably) going to spread to a minimum is probably a good idea, as I'm sure the experts will be far too eager to chime in and correct me... :)
+is to write about things that are new to me, so trying to keep the amount of misinformation I'm unwillingly (but inevitably) going to spread to a minimum is probably a good idea, as I'm sure the experts will be far too eager to chime in and correct me... :sweat_smile:

 Having said that, don't hesitate to point out any of my factual mistakes in the comments.
 In fact, I'd be glad if you did and I encourage you to do so